-Abilify is used to treat several disorders, including schizophrenia, bipolar disorder, and depression in adults, and Tourette syndrome in younger people.
-Despite growing concerns over stroke risks in elderly patients and compulsive behaviors in adults, Bristol-Myers Squibb continues to market Abilify as a safe and effective treatment for psychological disorders.
+Abilify is used to treat several disorders, including schizophrenia, bipolar disorder, depression and Tourette’s disorder.
+Despite concerns over stroke risks in elderly patients and compulsive behaviors in adults, Bristol-Myers Squibb continues to market Abilify as a safe and effective treatment for psychological disorders.

 Previously, European and Canadian health officials increased regulation of Abilify, requiring changes to the drug’s labeling and marketing materials.
 These changes ensured that doctors and patients were informed of the possible risks of using the atypical antipsychotic drug.
-In the U.S., however, Abilify does not carry these warnings, which leads some patients to claim that the company is willfully deceiving consumers.
+In the U.S., however, Abilify did not carry these warnings until several years later, leading some patients to claim that the company willfully deceived consumers.

 FDA Abilify Warning

 In May 2016, the U.S. Food and Drug Administration (FDA) issued a boxed warning about Abilify’s risks for compulsive behavior.
 According to the FDA’s safety communication, this warning label was added in response to approximately 200 reported cases of compulsive gambling, eating, shopping, or sexual behaviors by patients taking Abilify.
 A black box warning is the most severe warning that the FDA can issue about a medication.
 The agency also required Bristol-Myers Squibb to add additional information to Abilify’s medication guides, to more explicitly address the compulsion risks.